fbpx

 EXAMPLE

-A patient suffers severe side effects from a painkiller.
+A patient suffers severe side effects from a medication.
 Testing later reveals poor drug metabolism, prompting a prescription change.

 BENEFIT /LIMITATION

-BENEFIT: Reduces trial and error, enhances treatment success.
+BENEFIT: Reduces trial-and-error, minimize medication side effects, enhances treatment success.

 LIMITATION: The patient experiences adverse (negative) effects before adjustments are made.